ministryofjustice/court-list-splitter/README.md

 [![CircleCI](https://circleci.com/gh/ministryofjustice/court-list-splitter.svg?style=svg)](https://circleci.com/gh/ministryofjustice/court-list-splitter)

 This service will provide the capability to read a message from configured Amazon SQS queue.
-This message will is split,
+The message received is a LIBRA court feed and contains multiple court cases.
+The service will split this message into its consituent cases and publish each to a configured Amazon SNS topic.

 ## Quickstart